• Skip to primary navigation

 Baby Castella (ベビーカステラ)

 These treats are minis of the popular Japanese sponge cake, castella.
-They are made by adding a batter to a pan with holes and turned quickly (like takoyaki).
+They are made by adding the batter to a pan with holes and turned quickly (like takoyaki).
 Dozens are then placed in a bag and served warm.
-I thought they tasted similar to mini pancakes.
+I think they tasted similar to mini pancakes!

 Mitarashi Dango (みたらし団子)